 There is a night float system in place for all resident levels.
 The night float residents are on duty from Sunday night through Thursday night, during which time they have no other clinical duties, office patients, or weekend call.
 Night float residents attend the Friday morning educational series to close their work week.

 Weekend and holiday call schedules are created by each resident class, considering resident requests.
 All call shifts at Vanderbilt Medical Center are considered on-site call.
-Residents on service at St. Thomas Midtown will participate in home call (pager call).
-The Administrative Chief Residents consolidate each class’ call schedule and manage scheduling conflicts and concerns.
+The Administrative Chief Residents consolidate each class’s call schedule and manage scheduling conflicts and concerns.

 It is expected that residents adhere to the ACGME guidelines regarding clinical experience and education (CEE, formerly known as duty hours).
 Continuous on-site duty for all resident levels must not exceed 24 hours with an additional 4 hours of transition activities with no new patients.
 Residents will be scheduled for 1 day off every week, averaged over 4 weeks and must not exceed a total of 80 hours worked per week, averaged over 4 weeks.
 The program leadership, faculty, and service chiefs are responsible for monitoring adherence to CEE guidelines and adjusting scheduled as appropriate to ensure compliance.

 Each resident is afforded the opportunity to pursue an elective experience of educational value during their 4-week elective rotation during the PGY3 year.
 Residents have used this time for global health experiences, fellowship auditions, research (clinical and laboratory), or clinical experiences to augment their education.
 Away electives are approved by the Program Director and through the office of Graduate Medical Education.